IDW '25

 Workshop on Projection and Large-Area Displays and Their Components (PRJ)

-The PRJ workshop covers eyewear/eyepiece optics, automotive systems, solid-state light sources, electronic holograms, aerial displays, additive manufacturing, projection algorithms, 3D-measurement optics including light detection and ranging (LiDAR), and all the projection related technologies.
-This year we will hold seven oral sessions on smart industry & sensing technology, art & technology, aerial display & projection mapping, automotive display and devices & components.
-We will also plan joint sessions with FMC-WS, VHF-WS and MVS-WS to discuss a wider range of topics, and the latest research results on projection-related technologies such as metaverse systems, automotive display and imaging technology & installation will be presented.
+The PRJ Workshop covers eyewear and/or eyepiece optics, automotive systems, medical applications, solid-state light sources, electronic holograms, aerial displays, additive manufacturing, projection algorithms, 3D-measurement optics including light detection and ranging (LiDAR), and all the projection related technologies.
+This year we will hold five oral sessions on medical applications and components, projection and sensing technologies, aerial and holographic projection, user interaction and feedback, and XR technologies.
+We will also plan two poster sessions; one is for aerial displays, the other is a joint poster session with INP-WS for interactive technologies

 Workshop on Electronic Paper and Nonvolatile Displays (EP)